 Baptism in Cobh Parish

 Due to the high numbers of baptisms as well as large groups attending, we have had to restrict the number of baptisms to a maximum of 2 at any ceremony.
-Please book as early as you can to avoid disappointment if you have a specific date in mind.
+Please book as early as possible, to avoid disappointment if you have a specific date in mind.

 Baptism is a great gift to give to your child.
 It welcomes them into the parish faith community founded on Christ’s love for us all.
 It is with great joy that all are invited into the family of the parish through baptism.